marijnh/Eloquent-JavaScript/07_robot.md

 {{index "roads array"}}

 The village of ((Meadowfield)) isn't very big.
-It consists of eleven places with fourteen roads between them.
+It consists of 11 places with 14 roads between them.
 It can be described with this array of roads:

 ```{includeCode: true}